mrkmg/node-generate-release/README.md

 1. Pushes master, develop, and tags to `remote`
 1. Runs all the `post_complete_commands`

-If any of the steps aside from the `post_complete_commands` step fail, the entire release is canceled and everything is reset.
-Also, many aspects of this process can be changed using the options below.
+*If any of the steps aside from the `post_complete_commands` step fail, the entire release is canceled and everything is reset.*

+*All commands are run in either `sh` or `cmd.exe`.
+If `sh` is available, even on windows, it will use that first.*

 Options
 --------